Skip to main content

 Privacy and Security Risks

-The NCSC has warned specifically about the risks linked to large language models (LLMs) and AI-driven chatbots.
+The NCSC has warned about risks linked to large language models (LLMs) and AI-driven chat interfaces, including data leakage and insecure integrations.

 Misinformation and Liability Issues